flosell/lambdacd/getting-started.md

                   "echo \"i am going to fail now...\"" "exit 1"))
 {% endhighlight %}

+### `core.clj`

+This namespace includes the `-main` entrypoint to your application, taking care of wiring everything together, setting up configuration and starting pipeline and server:

+{% highlight clojure %}
+(defn -main [& args]
+      (let [;; the home dir is where LambdaCD saves all data.
+            ;; point this to a particular directory to keep builds around after restarting home-dir (util/create-temp-dir)
+            config {:home-dir home-dir
+                    :name "my first pipeline"}
+            ;; initialize and wire everything together
+            pipeline (lambdacd/assemble-pipeline pipeline/pipeline-def config)
+            ;; create a Ring handler for the UI app (ui/ui-for pipeline)]
+           (log/info "LambdaCD Home Directory is " home-dir) ;; this starts the pipeline and runs one build after the other.
+           ;; there are other runners and you can define your own as well.
+           (runners/start-one-run-after-another pipeline)
+           ;; start the webserver to serve the UI (ring-server/serve app {:open-browser? false
+                                   :port 8080})))
+{% endhighlight %}

 ## Checking out a git repo and doing some real work